manna422/pool_sim/README.md

 2. Simulate Physics rules defined for competition
 3. Return the score Obtained
 4. Provide visual feedback via a GUI.

+## Ideas for further implementation
+* Discount value for score as each turn goes on

 ## Technology used
 * python (core)